Sauk River (Minnesota): History

 The fur traders were the first Europeans into this area, representatives of both the Hudson's Bay Company and French interests, pursuing the fur trade as early as the late 18th century.
 Abundant beaver and other fur types were paramount to these fur traders.
 The development of the Red River Valley and points in between Minneapolis – St. Paul and Winnipeg provided the first push for settlement in the area.
 By the late 1850s numerous settlements started to develop along the Sauk River and adjacent areas.
 The Red River Trails required various fording points across the river, and some of these sites are still visible today upon close inspection.
 Waite's Crossing near the Knights of Columbus Park in St. Cloud is marked by a commemorative stone explaining the existence of an important crossing at this point.

 As increased settlement took place, fur trading took a backseat to agriculture and the logging industry that were becoming more important for the region.
 Logging of the hardwood forests soon became a vital interest, and the Sauk River provided a corridor for the passage of wood from western and central Stearns County to the rapidly developing St Cloud area.
 The granite industry likewise flourished with this growth, and the numerous granite outcrops along the river as well as many other sites in the county were obvious targets for exploitation of this resource.
 Prominent evidences of this industry still exist today along the Sauk as well as in the "Granite City" of St. Cloud.

 Throughout this time, the development of a substantial agricultural economy provided for the development of mills along the Sauk.
 The river provided another resource to the area in this manner.
 With the advancement of railroads to the area, the small mills along the river declined in usefulness; however, evidence of these sites exist today along the river, with a large mill still operating where the Sauk enters the Mississippi.

+In 1939, the Long Prairie River Diversion was completed between the watersheds of the Crow Wing and Sauk Rivers.